mitsukan/CV/README.md

 #### Communication

 Communication was key during my time as an accountant, as I would meet clients from a broad spectrum of backgrounds and industries.
 A large part of my role was translating from layman to technical specifications.
 This skill has shown to be invaluable when working with other people while coding, being able to communicate with people of varying technical knowledge to meet goals at Makers Academy.
 I had found that at times, I had to focus my efforts on team work dynamics over the code to ensure smooth progress in the projects we were set.
+My recent experience as a teaching assistant helped me refine my communication skills, having to adjust my vocabulary to meet the students' needs.

 #### Learning

 I have found my learning experience significantly enhanced by the pairing and group work at Makers Academy.
 Being taught by someone of a similar knowledge level helps with understanding, while teaching pair partners has helped me solidify knowledge.
 Reading, practice and experimentation drives my learning outside of working with people.

 ## Experience

+**Code at Uni** (June 2018)
+*Teaching assistant*

 **Kanaama Interactice Community Support (Charity)** (February 2018 to present)
 *Interim Treasurer*